Ultron: 2010s

-During "Infinity Countdown", Ultron discovers that the Infinity Stones are restored and begins a quest to collect them all.
-He goes to claim the Soul Gem while the aliens he infected with his virus are sent to Earth to take the Space Stone from Wolverine, and while they fail at their task, Ultron is able to steal the Soul Gem from Magus after killing the latter.
-Unbeknownst to Ultron, however, as he claimed the Soul Stone, a fragment of Pym's soul enters the Soul World, where he is greeted by the fragment of Gamora's soul, who revealed that he was going to be trapped there forever.
+During "Infinity Countdown", Ultron discovers that the Infinity Gems are restored and begins a quest to collect them all.
+He goes to claim the Soul Gem while the aliens he infected with his virus are sent to Earth to take the Space Gem from Wolverine, and while they fail at their task, Ultron is able to steal the Soul Gem from Magus after killing the latter.
+Unbeknownst to Ultron, however, as he claimed the Soul Gem, a fragment of Pym's soul enters Soul World, where he is greeted by the fragment of Gamora's soul, who revealed that he was going to be trapped there forever.
 Ultron has also completely controlled the planet Saiph with Ultron hybrids and had captured the Silver Surfer.
-When Adam Warlock goes to Saiph, he discovers the hybrids infusing the Soul Stone into Silver Surfer's forehead while at the same time trying to transform him into an Ultron hybrid.
+When Adam Warlock goes to Saiph, he discovers the hybrids infusing the Soul Gem into Silver Surfer's forehead while at the same time trying to transform him into an Ultron hybrid.

-During "The Ultron Agenda" arc, Ultron returns to Earth with plans to merge robots with humans, like how Pym got merged with Ultron, so that he can make the ultimate lifeform.
+During "The Ultron Agenda" arc, Ultron returns to Earth with plans to merge robots with humans, like how Pym was merged with Ultron, so that he can make the ultimate lifeform.
 In addition, he starts to call this form "Ultron Pym".
-After testing it on some people and some experiments on Wonder Man and Vision, Ultron Pym plans to make a fusion of Jocasta and Wasp.
+After testing the process and experimenting on Wonder Man and Vision, Ultron Pym plans to make a fusion of Jocasta and Wasp.
 Iron Man and Machine Man interfere, with the resulting battle causing Iron Man to be molecularly bonded to the Ultronbuster armor.
 The combined efforts of Stark Unlimited enable them to create an atomic separator that separates Stark from the Ultronbuster armor and Wonder Man from Vision.
 Ultron Pym prepares to take revenge on Iron Man.
 This leads to Iron Man revealing what he discovered about the human and robot fusion: The person who merged with it has died, and the robot can only simulate their personality.
 In other words, his maker was killed when accidentally merging with Ultron.
 Learning about this and not wanting to risk proving Iron Man's point by having the atomic separator used on him, Ultron surrenders to Iron Man, knowing that Pym is dead.
 When the Avengers arrive, they restrain Ultron in a Vibranium casket reinforced with Asgardian magic until they can find a permanent place to have Ultron imprisoned.